AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 class WindType(Enum)
 ```

-The types of power data to use in calculations.
+The types of wind to use in calculations

 #### AverageWindSpeed